Wendy Epstein, LCSW - Director of Supportive Housing

 Dale Fredston spent her career as a corporate lawyer in the financial services industry.
 Most recently, she was General Counsel of Sterling National Bank and Sterling Bancorp, its publicly-held parent.
 She currently serves on the board of Metropolitan Commercial Bank, a full-service bank in New York City, and is a member of the Audit, Risk and Asset Liability Management Committees.
 Dale is a Director and Co-Chair of the Governance Committee of The Child & Family Guidance Center in Bridgeport.
 She is also Co-Chair of the Directorship and Corporate Governance Committee of the Financial Women's Association.
 Dale has done volunteer legal work for the Pro Bono Partnership for over 15 years.
 Her recent pro bono legal work includes several non-profit mergers and she assisted with the Project Return combination.
 She is a Past President of the Board of Trustees of the Westport Public Library.
 Dale holds a BA from Wellesley College and a JD from the Columbia University School of Law.
 Dale and her husband, Jonathan Bullard, have lived in Westport for over 30 years.
 Their daughter and son attended the Westport Public Schools from kindergarten through graduation from Staples High School.

 Bruce Gaylord was Chief Legal Counsel of Terex Construction for Terex Corporation in Westport until his retirement in September 2014.
 Before joining Terex, Bruce was Vice President and Assistant General Counsel at JPMorgan Chase in New York, where he was a member of the Legal Department for more than 30 years.
 Bruce and his wife, Gail Kelly, have lived in Westport since 1982.
 They have two sons, Jesse and Cameron, both of whom are graduates of Staples High School and Hamilton College.
-Bruce graduated from Hamilton College with an AB degree and then earned a JD from New York Law School and an MBA from New York University.
-Bruce has served as Co-President of The Family Center of Westport Weston, Inc., as a member of the Board of Directors of Staples High School Tuition Grants Committee, Inc. and as a member of the Board of Directors of the Westport Basketball Association.
-He is currently Co-Chair of the Hamilton College Fairfield County Alumni Association and a member of the Board of Directors of the New York Law School Alumni Association.
+Bruce graduated from Hamilton College with an AB degree and then earned a JD from New York Law School and an MBA from New York Law School.
+Bruce has served as Co-President of The Family Center of Westport Weston, Inc.; as a member of the Board of Directors of Staples High School Tuition Grants Committee, Inc.; as a member of the Board of Directors of the Westport Basketball Association, and as a member of the vestry of Christ & Holy Trinity Church in Westport.
+He is currently Co-Chair of the Hamilton College Fairfield County Alumni Association and, with Gail, Co-Chair of the Hamilton College Parents Fund.

-Hal Shupack, his wife Sheila, and three children moved from Forest Hills, NY to Weston 41 years ago.
+Hal Shupack, his wife Sheila, and three children moved from Forest Hills, NY to Weston 47 years ago.
 Over the years, Hal has served that community in many capacities.
+Hal currently serves on the board of the Visiting Nurse and Hospice of Fairfield County where he is the chairman of the Advancement Committee and a member of the Audit Committee.
 He was on the Weston Charter Revision Commission in 1976, on the Board of Finance for 14 years, and on the Board of Selectman for 6 years before becoming First Selectman.
 He served on the boards of the Nature Conservancy and Weston Kiwanis Club and the treasurer of the Weston Historical Society.
 He was a member of the Weston Police Commission and chairman of the Facility Planning Committee for the Town of Weston.
-Hal and Shelia are now residents of Westport.
+Hal and Sheila are now residents of Westport.
 He is former Chairman and CEO of American Hinge Corporation, now retired.
 He graduated from American University with a BS in industrial engineering.
 Last, but certainly not least, he’s the proud grandpa of 6 grandchildren.

 Missy Zahler moved to Westport in 2009.
 She has three boys who attend Westport Public Schools.
 Missy graduated from Butler University (BS, MBA).
-Prior to raising her children, Missy was in sales and sales management at MCI Worldcom and Schering Plough Pharmaceuticals.
+Missy previously worked in sales and sales management (MCI Worldcom, Schering Plough Pharmaceuticals) and is currently a Talent Acquisition Specialist at OperationsInc.
 Missy has served as Landmark Parents Association President (Landmark Preschool, Westport) and PTA Co-President for Kings Highway Elementary School.
 She enjoys tennis and reading in her spare time.